feynlee/curiosity-notes/_posts/2016-05-02-notes-for-learning-d3-js.md

                           .domain(count_extent);
 ```

-The 'domain' is the extent of the data range, the 'range' is the extent of the the plot on canvas.
+Here 'domain' is the extent of the data range, while 'range' is the extent of the the plot on canvas.

 Use '.scale' method with the appropriate scale.
-Here I used 'linear()' map.
+As an example, I used the 'linear()' map above.
 For time, do 'd3.time.scale()'.

 ## 6. Axis are special functions, use '.call()' on elements to create visualization of axis.